Vectorrent/earn-e/README.md

 const pythonProcess = spawn('python3', ['/i/earn-e/mian.py']);
 ```

-the thing is a scheduler
+this thing is a scheduler

 it doesn't have deterministic rules to follow